mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ## [Least Absolute Value Estimator](@id PMULAVtateEstimationSolutionManual)
 The LAV method presents an alternative estimation technique known for its increased robustness compared to WLS.
 While the WLS method relies on specific assumptions regarding measurement errors, robust estimators like LAV are designed to maintain unbiasedness even in the presence of various types of measurement errors and outliers.
-This characteristic often eliminates the need for extensive bad data processing procedures [[5, Ch.
-6]](@ref ACStateEstimationReferenceManual).
+This characteristic often eliminates the need for extensive bad data processing procedures [aburbook; Ch.
+6](@cite).
 However, it is important to note that achieving robustness typically involves increased computational complexity.

 To obtain an LAV estimator, users need to employ one of the [solvers](https://jump.dev/JuMP.jl/stable/packages/solvers/) listed in the JuMP documentation.
 In many common scenarios, the `Ipopt` solver proves sufficient to obtain a solution:
 ```@example ACSEWLS